Features

 Advantages

-• DRY - no need for repeating common route parts
+no need for repeating common route parts

-• encapsulation - similar routes are grouped in a single block of code (vs each route a separate statement)
+• encapsulation: similar routes are grouped in a single block of code (vs. each route a separate statement)

-• easy path refactoring - modify all routes at once by changing only the prefix
+• easy path refactoring: modify all routes at once by changing only the prefix

-• easy copying/moving - copying/moving an entire group makes sure that you don't accidentally omit a route
+• easy copying/moving: copying/moving an entire group makes sure that you don't accidentally omit a route

 Exclude middleware